PIC Allotments from a Program Perspective

 PIC Code | Student/Program Beneficiaries | Minimum % Required to Spend | Other |

-31** | Gifted and Talented | 100% | For services to students identified for the gifted and talented program |
+21 | Gifted and Talented | 100% | For services, programs and materials targeting students identified as gifted and talented and served by the GT program |

 23 (33 for PK) | Special Education | 55% | For services, programs and materials targeting students identified as having disabilities and served by the SpEd program. |

-37* | Dyslexia | 100% | For services related to students with dyslexia |
+37* | Dyslexia | 100% | For cost of screening and assessment for dyslexia |

-24 (30 for a Title I SW campus) | State Comp Ed (14 At Risk criteria) | 55% | Supplemental programs for disparity in performance between low income & At Risk and all other students |
+24 (30 for a Title I SW campus) | State Comp Ed (15 At-Risk criteria) | 55% | Supplemental programs for disparity in performance between low income & At Risk and all other students |

 25 | Bilingual Education | 55% | Supplemental for services to English learners. |

-22 | Career and Technology | 55% | Expanded to include Tech Apps and grades 7-12 |
+22 | Career and Technology | 55% | Expanded to include Tech Apps in grades 7-12 |

 36* | Early Education | 100% | Improve performance in PK-3 reading and math including state-required reading academies. |